Getting Started in Scripture Memory

 Most people end up memorizing things they use on a frequent basis, that is if you use your memory in recalling the item.
 If you don’t use your memory, that item may become harder and harder to recall.
 So, periodic review, recalling items from memory is important in maintaining our ability to recall them in the future as needed.

 Let’s get started… The best approach is to start out your scripture memory journey is with a single verse.
 Memorize it in segments or phrases.
 Start with a topic that will trigger the correct verse in you mind and then memorize the first phrase.
 Once you learn these, start your recall / review process with the topic, reference and first phrase.
 If you include the reference to the verse (book chapter : verse) in this process, you will also burn into your memory where in the Bible to go to find the verse in the future.
 So, I have found the best practice is to progressively add phrases to the what you just memorized until I can say the whole thing from memory in the following order… Topic – Reference – Verse (word for word) – Reference.
-I tack the reference on at the end to burn into my memory the reference one last time.
+I include the reference at the end of my review to burn into my memory where the verse is in the Bible one last time.

 One verse we are all familiar with….
 John 3:16 KJV.
 What is a good topic for this verse?
 How about… “God Loves the World and Gave Himself for it”.
-The idea behind this topic is to bring to mind this verse specifically over other verses you have memorized or will memorize in the future.
+The idea behind this topic is to bring to mind this verse specifically, over other verses you have memorized or will memorize in the future.
 It should bring to your mind first the reference and hopefully the first phrase over all the other verses you will have memorized on this subject.
-So, it cannot be too similar to the verse itself, otherwise you will be reading the verse instead of recalling it from memory.
+It cannot be too similar to the verse itself; otherwise, you will be just reading the verse instead of recalling it from memory.
 In addition, it cannot be too vague or you will get it mixed up with other verses you have memorized.
 Next, this topic should trigger recall of the verse reference, John 3:16 KJV.
 Including the translation.
 It is important.

 Best Approach:

-God Loves the World and Gave Himself for itJohn 3:16 KJVFor God so loved the world, that He gave His only begotten Son, that whosoever beleiveth in Him should not perish, but have everlasting life.
+16For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life. – John_3:16 KJV

-• Look at the topic listed in the left column.
-Use the topic which is unique to this verse to trigger your memory of the verse reference and text.
-Which is stored in the middle, dark-blue column, blue on blue… This color scheme hides the text making you use your memory to recall the reference.
+• Use the topic which is unique to this verse to trigger your memory of the verse reference and text.
+The text is stored in the white space below the reference… This color scheme hides the text making you use your memory to recall the reference an verse text.

-• For quick review, just click at the top of this dark blue area and the system will show you the verse card, the reference at the top followed by the verse text.
+• For quick review, just click at the blue reference link (mouse over it) and the system will show you the verse card, the reference at the top followed by the verse text.
 How did you do?
 Did you remember both?

-• If you draw a blank.
-Click on the the upper left corner of the light blue column (on the right).
-This will highlight the first few words of the verse.
+• If you draw a blank, click outside the highlighted area to start over.
+Long press kshow and see if you can recall the first phrase.
+Highlight the first few words of the verse.
 This may give you a kick start… You will then know if you are on the right track.

 • In addition, you can use this method to progressively reveal this verse text as you are trying to learn the verse.
 Many times it only takes a look at the first word to remind you of the verse, with this approach you can reveal only the part of the verse necessary to trigger your memory.

-• Finally, click again in the dark blue column for a final confirmation that you have it right.
+• Finally, check the whole verse card again for a final confirmation that you have it right.

 • Review in your mind the verse reference to burn the whole process into your memory.